Program Overview

 All applicants who match with SCHC are required to undergo and adhere to onboarding policies required for all Tower Health and SCHC employees.
 Requirements include the following:

-• All employees are expected to be fully vaccinated against COVID-19, in addition to all regulatory vaccines (e.g., MMR, hepatitis B, flu vaccine, etc.) prior to their start date.
+• All employees are expected to be fully vaccinated against Covid-19, in addition to all regulatory vaccines (e.g., MMR, Hepatitis B, Flu vaccine, etc.) prior to their start date.
 This follows Tower Health policy, as well as mandates instituted by the City of Philadelphia.
 Exceptions are provided on a case-by-case basis.

 • All employees are subjected to background checks and drug testing prior to their start date.
-Background checks may include fingerprinting and obtaining clearances through ChildLine.
+Background checks may include finger printing and obtaining clearances through ChildLine.

 Contact Information